Top

 To ensure timely tax compliance, taxpayers must adhere to the ITR filing deadlines1:

-However, the government may extend these deadlines if necessary.
-For instance, for FY 2023-24, the original ITR filing deadline was July 31, 2024, but it was later extended to January 15, 2025.
+The government may extend these deadlines if necessary.
+For example, for FY 2024-25 (AY 2025-26), the original deadline of July 31, 2025 was extended to September 15, 2025 for non-audit taxpayers.

 Filing your ITR on time ensures a smooth tax filing process and helps you avoid last-minute hassles.